What is the PIPS allowance and what can it be spent on?

 Whilst we appreciate that money may be tight and individual circumstances will vary, you may wish to consider using some of your own stipend to top-up your PIPS budget.

 How to make your PIPS cheaper

 We appreciate that some parts of the country are more expensive than others in terms of temporary accommodation.
 We encourage you to think creatively about your PIPS and to seek a placement that will give you the new experience and skills you seek, within the funding parameters.
 This may mean, for example, seeking a placement closer to your home University that involves daily travel but no accommodation costs.
 Or perhaps consider a placement where you can stay with relatives or friends – although in this scenario, please be aware that you cannot claim accommodation costs through the DTP PIPS allowance.
-See the PIPS Funding page on the website for more information.
+See the PIPS Funding page for more information.

 We wish to support student ambition and exploration of the full range of PIPS opportunities and we understand that in some cases, students may wish to undertake their PIPS abroad.
 If you are thinking of undertaking your PIPS abroad, please be mindful of the following:

 1/ The UKRI BBSRC expectation is that PIPS will be undertaken within the UK.
 If you wish to undertake your PIPS abroad, you will need to prove that there is no similar opportunity available in the UK.